lsaravia/MetawebsAssembly/Notes.md

 # From Local to regional and continental food web structure

+### Migration/dispersal

+@RyserRemo2019

+Based on empirical observations (e.g. [35]) and previous theoretical frameworks (e.g. [4,12,34,42]), we assume that the maximum dispersal distance of animal species increases with their body mass.
+As plants are passive dispersers, we model their maximum dispersal distance as random and body mass independent.
+We model emigration rates as a function of each species’ per capita net growth rate, which is summarizing local conditions such as resource availability, predation pressure, and inter- and intraspecific competition [43]

 Hypothesis:
 1) food-webs have evolutionary, assembly and dynamical constraints that shape their structure
 2)